 Members of both the Plain and English communities worked together on cleanup.
-This video from wfmz.com shows aerial images of the damage, as well as the destroyed school and cleanup efforts by Amish:
+Video showed aerial images of the damage, as well as the destroyed school and cleanup efforts by Amish.

 How do Amish, without television or (for the most part) other electronic media, learn on short notice of dangerous weather situations like this?